Is the Death Doula Path Right for You? Take the Free Quiz →

 IEOLCA is not a static organization.
 Our programs continue to grow and evolve over time, shaped by student feedback, changes in the field, emerging research, and our own ongoing reflection about what meaningful end-of-life education should offer.

 For us, quality is about more than completing a curriculum.
-It means creating learning experiences that are clear, relevant, compassionate, and responsive to the needs of students and the people they will one day serve.
+It means creating learning experiences that are clear, relevant, compassionate, reflective, and responsive to the needs of students and the people they will one day serve.

 🔄